Anthony-Teh/zenconsulting/content/english/project/Heathcare Provider.md

 ### Our Difference
 We provided key differentiators to traditional consulting approaches:
 1. Pragmatic approach leveraging best practice Lean value stream analysis and mapping.
-2. Highly engaging workshops designed for remote sessions using virtual whiteboard.
+2. Highly engaging workshops using a virtual whiteboard for remote sessions.
-3. Deep experience with examples from other organisations to provide insights.
+3. Deep experience with examples from other organisations to provide industry insights.
 4. Data gathering templates and accelerators to automate Lean analysis.
-5. Strong focus on stakeholder alignment to ensure change journey towards improvement implementation.
+5. Strong focus on stakeholder alignment to support their change journey towards realising improvements.
 6. Simple, but comprehensive reporting and documentation suitable for executive as well as teams.

 ### Conclusion